 The category approach has enabled groups of similar hydrocarbon solvents which are mostly UVCB`s (Unknown, Variable, Complex or Biological substances) with similar physical/chemical properties and toxicology to be submitted within one dossier.

 Glycol Ethers Online offers the best overview for classification of Glycol Ethers.
 Their explanation reflects classification harmonised at the EU level and self-classifications based on available data.
-Individual substance registrations should be verified through the ECHA substance registration.

 The CLP replaced the Dangerous Substances Directive (67/548EEC) as well as the Dangerous Preparations Directive (1999/45/EC).